Executive summary

 The business case for digital transformation.

-In an industry cemented in rich history, executive boards obviously demand clear financial justification.
+In an industry cemented in history, executive boards obviously demand clear financial justification.
 Digital transformation in maritime operations delivers measurable returns across three critical dimensions: growth, operational efficiency, and sustainable impact.

 1. Growth: capturing market opportunity through digital transformation.

-In a market growing at 5.55% annually, digitally advanced operators can capture 7-10% market share growth while competitors achieve 4-5%.
-Over five years, this translates to a 15-30% larger market position.
 Digital capabilities also create opportunities for entirely new services that didn't exist before; predictive analytics sold to customers, data-driven logistics optimization services, or performance-based shipping contracts structured around guaranteed service levels.

 2. Operational efficiency: direct profit improvement.